jimmoffitt/pi-adventures/README.md

 [] TODO

-## Consuming data
+## Consuming data from Gnip

 The use-case driving these experiments is enabling a device to listen for commands via Twitter.
 Data can be received by either making polls on some interval, or streaming in realtime.

++ Polling systems based on Gnip Search APIs (or Twitter public APIs) should be relatively easy to set-up.
-Realtime streaming may be overkill but seems like an interesting POC, enabling realtime control with low latency.
++ Realtime streaming may be overkill but seems like an interesting POC, enabling realtime control with low latency.

 ## Restful Search APIs